CMI, Cummings (if at first etc.etc.)

 cmi nov 2010 bc cmi nov 2010 log

 The left, normal, chart shows how well this stock has done and in how short a time frame.
 There is no other time period in which the stock has gained so much, period.
 Also it has gone well beyond what ANY trend-line would suggest would be resistance, not even a slight hesitation.
 More interesting is that when looked at on a log scale there is a very distinct rising wedge that has formed over the past 20 odd years ( waves 4 and 2 overlap which may only happen is this particular structure).
 These tend to be retraced entirely implying a stock value of near zero sometime in the future.
 Barring that a return to the 4th wave of previous degree at $20 is perfectly normal.
 For some reason the round number of $100 seems to be very hard to resist,but I would not expect it to reach that, but to play it safe you may want to wait for that and only then short the stock.
-The stock pays a dividend just over 1% and has a P/E just under 20.
-Alternatively a put option might do the trick. and DE fall more or less in the same category.
+The stock pays a dividend just over 1% and has a /E just under 20.
+Alternatively a put option might do the trick.
+CAT and DE fall more or less in the same category.
 Also remember that;